opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>Enables random movement for the targeted creatures using the specified radius.
-If radius is 0 disables random movement.</p></td>
+If radius is 0 disables random movement.
+The target will use walk speed if not explicitly overridden using SMART_ACTION_SET_RUN.</p></td>
 </tr>
 <tr class="odd">
 <td><p>SMART_ACTION_SET_UNIT_FIELD_BYTES_1</p></td>